Feature Recipe: Chickpea Curry Champion

 - Those cans of chickpeas sitting in your cupboard have been hiding an amazing secret.
 Roasted in the oven, chickpeas transform into a crispy, salty, savory snack.
 So easy to eat by the handful!

 - Include tomatoes or whatever other veggies you desire to this creamy dish.
-Another great addition is to add roughly chopped fresh herbs and coconut on top, giving the stew a bright pop of flavour and colour.
+Another great addition is to add roughly chopped fresh herbs and coconut on top, giving the stew a bright pop of

 - Turn up the heat by adding harissa to really enhance the flavour explosion of sweet, savory and hot pairings in your mouth.